yamini-baluni/somnium_1/frontend/README.md

 # React + Vite
+# Solos - AI Chatbot

+## Description
+Solos is a peronalised AI-powered chatbot that helps users to get the best results in the minimal time with interactive interface for accessibility.

+ ## Installation and usage

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.